-8. Non-Specified Investments - Non-specified investments are any other type of investment (i.e. not categorised as Specified above) with an investment duration that is (in most cases) greater than 365 days.
+5. Non-Specified Investments - Non-specified investments are any other type of investment (i.e. not categorised as Specified above) with an investment duration that is (in most cases) greater than 365 days.
 The identification and rationale supporting the selection of these other investments and the maximum limits to be applied are set out below.
 Non-specified investments would include any sterling investments with:

-Non Specified Investment Category Limit (£ or %) g.
+Non Specified Investment Category Limit (£ or %) a.
 Securities fully backed by the UK Government.
-This includes Debt Management Office, Nationalised Banks, UK Treasury Bills or Gilt-edged securities with a maturity of greater than one year and held to maturity 2 .
+This includes Debt Management Office, Nationalised Banks, UK Treasury Bills or Gilt-edged securities with a maturity of greater than one year and held to maturity 1 .
 These are Government bonds and so provide the highest security of interest and the repayment of principal on maturity.
 Similar to category (a) above, the value of the bond may rise or fall before maturity and losses may accrue if the bond is sold before maturity.
-Unlimited h.
-Local authority, parish council or community council £5m up to 3 years for an individual counterparty (up to a maximum of the lower of £10m or 20% of the portfolio) i.
-UK Building Societies , regulated by the Prudential Regulation Authority.
+Unlimited b.
+Local authority, parish council or community council £5m up to 3 years for an individual counterparty (up to a maximum of the lower of £10m or 20% of the portfolio) C. UK Building Societies , regulated by the Prudential Regulation Authority.
 The operating activities of some building societies are such that they do not require a credit rating, although in every other respect the security of the society would match similarly sized societies with ratings.
-The Council may use such building societies but only if they have a minimum asset size of £1 Billion. £5m up to 3 years for an individual counterparty j.
+The Council may use such building societies but only if they have a minimum asset size of £1 Billion. £5m up to 3 years for an individual counterparty d.
 Any UK Bank, regulated by the Prudential Regulation Authority that has a minimum long-term credit rating from all three of the Credit Rating Agencies; for deposits with a maturity of greater than one year (including forward deals in excess of one year from inception to repayment).
 Minimum ratings Fitch AA Moody's Aa3 Standard & Poor AA- £10m up to 5 years for an individual counterparty (or group)

-2 Gilts will always be held to maturity.
+1 Gilts will always be held to maturity.

-In Limit (£ or %) k.
-Any UK Bank, regula Authority that has a m three of the Credit Ra one year (including for inception to repayment £5m up to 3 years for an individual counterparty (or group) I. include organisations Central Bank and othe wholesale investment national government.
-A+ A1 A+ or Financial Institutions.
-This will such as the World Bank, European er commercial banks/institutions where is are fully guaranteed by the associated These banks will have to possess as a long term credit rating from all three of the s. £5m up to 3 years for an individual counterparty (or group) Fitch Moody's Standard & Poor's AA+ Aa1 AA+
+Non Specified Limit ln vestment Category (£ or %) e.
+Authority that has a m three of the Credit Ra ted by the Prudential Regulation inimum long-term credit rating from all ting Agencies; for deposits greater than rward deals in excess of one year from ht). £5m up to 3 years for an individual counterparty (or group) Minimum ratings Fitch Moody's Standard & Poors A+ A1 A+ f.
+International Banks of include organisations Central Bank and other wholesale investments national government. or Financial Institutions.
+This will such as the World Bank, European er commercial banks/institutions where is are fully guaranteed by the associated These banks will have to possess as a long term credit rating from all three of the £5m up to 3 years for an individual counterparty (or group) Fitch Moody's Standard & Poor's AA+ Aa1 AA+

-9. The Monitoring of Investment Counterparties - The credit rating of counterparties will be monitored regularly.
+6. The Monitoring of Investment Counterparties - The credit rating of counterparties will be monitored regularly.
 The Council receives credit rating lists covering all three Credit Rating Agencies advice from its advisers, who issue daily updates as and when ratings change.
 These lists form the Council's counterparty list from which institutions are selected subject to them meeting the minimum criteria set in the above tables.
 On occasion ratings may be downgraded to below the minimum ratings or institutions are placed on negative credit watch.
 In either of these instances such institutions are not considered as acceptable counterparties for investment purposes.